bcosca/fatfree/readme.md

 Unpack the contents of `fatfree-3.x.x.zip` anywhere in your hard drive.
 By default, the framework file and optional plug-ins are located in the `lib/` path.
 Organize your directory structures any way you want.
 You may move the default folders to a path that's not Web-accessible for better security.
 Delete the plug-ins that you don't need.
 You can always restore them later and F3 will detect their presence automatically.

-Important: If your application uses APC, WinCache, XCache, or a filesystem cache, clear all cache entries first before overwriting an older version of the framework with a new one.
+Important: If your application uses APC, Memcached, WinCache, XCache, or a filesystem cache, clear all cache entries first before overwriting an older version of the framework with a new one.

 Make sure you're running the right version of PHP.
 F3 does not support versions earlier than PHP 5.3.
 You'll be getting syntax errors (false positives) all over the place because new language constructs and closures/anonymous functions are not supported by outdated PHP versions.
 To find out, open your console (run cmd.exe if you're running Windows):-